JennaSys/replit_rtp_standalone/README.md

 Or you can just view the Replit repl [here](https://replit.com/@JennaSys/replitrtpstandalone).

+### Building and Running the Application
 To generate the development JavaScript bundle, run `. build.sh` in the shell window (note the leading dot and space!).
 This may take a few minutes to run, so be patient.

-Running the repl afterwards will then serve up the generated JavaScript files with Flask.
+Running the repl afterwards with the Replit _Run_ button will then serve up the generated JavaScript files with Flask.

 ### About
 This Replit repl has been created to give you an idea of what coding a React application in Python looks like, without having to set up a development environment specific to that task yourself.
 You can also use this repl as a template for creating your own Python React projects that are based on utilizing the [Transcrypt](https://www.transcrypt.org) transpiler.